 Berklee reports annual graduation rates each year.
 The page below provides more details about Berklee's graduation rates and trends among learning environments, demographics, and academic credentials.

 The data reflects students entering Berklee as first-time, full-time undergraduate students, unless otherwise noted.
-The graduation rate used is the six-year graduation rate by the entering fall cohort.
-For example, the 2015 cohort graduation rate is the percent of students who entered Berklee in fall 2015 and graduated by summer 2021.
+The graduation rate used is the six-year graduation rate of students who entered seven years before the reporting year.
+For example, the 2022 graduation rate is the percent of students who entered Berklee in fall 2015 and graduated by summer 2021.

 If you have any questions about graduation rates, please contact email@example.com.